 Emergency Food Pantry

-We currently have three full time Emergency Food Pantries at our Shop Road facility in Columbia, on 12th Street in Cayce and on White Horse Road in Greenville.
-In addition we have a part-time food pantry at our Florence branch.
+We currently have three full-time Emergency Food Pantries at our Shop Road facility in Columbia, on 12th Street in Cayce and on White Horse Road in Greenville.
 These pantries help any individuals or families that come to our doors looking for assistance during their time of need.
 Each of these pantries utilizes volunteers to help sort and pack food as well as work in client intake.

 Our ability to work with groups changes throughout the time of year and per facility.
 If you are interested in bringing in a group please fill out the group inquiry form here.

 We accept court mandated and PTI community service on a case by case basis.
 Please note that we never accept those with charges of violence, theft, sexual misconduct or drug distribution.
 Please contact your local branch to see if you qualify to serve your hours with us.

 Like all organizations, we have an abundance of administrative tasks that need to be done but we try to minimize staffing costs so we can spend the money on food.
 Areas include data entry, phone calls, filing, etc.

 As you can imagine, our 20 county service area presents us with many opportunities to speak in public about our mission, read Stone Soup to the children at a local school, man a table at a community fair and more.
 We are always in need of friendly faces who believe in HHFB to share our story.

 To Schedule or get more information please call: